saainath022-a11y/Multivariate-Linear-Regression/README.md

 ## Program:
 ```

-Developed by: SHANKAR SB
+Developed by: SAAINATH B
-Register No.: 25017085
+Register No.: 25015015

 import matplotlib.pyplot as plt
 import numpy as np